crafttheweb/thelastpickle/_posts/2013-09-13-CQL3-to-Astyanax-Compatibility.md

 category: blog
 tags: CQL3, astyanax, thrift, cassandra
 ---
+### Overview
 A lot of folks have been having [issues](http://mail-archives.apache.org/mod_mbox/cassandra-user/201308.mbox/%3CCAAtvD4Un26yBd8rAMqctjRN4YKtCuxEekhq8WOqj7XVMcjEU3Q%40mail.gmail.com%3E) [lately](http://mail-archives.apache.org/mod_mbox/cassandra-user/201309.mbox/%3C541C7781A689464891C05251C07E8CCF3D9D10AA9C@farseer.lithium.local%3E) with the performance of insert-heavy workloads via CQL.
-Though batch statements are available in the new 2.0 release, we'll describe here a method to make interoperability between Thrift and CQL3 schema more accessible.
+Though batch statements are available in the new 2.0 release, the general consensus in the community has been that switching back to the Thrift API is the most immediate and well understand path for alleviating mutation performance issues with CQL.

+Unfortunately, maintaining compatibility with CQL3 and Thrift schemas, though possible, is not a trivial effort.
+We'll describe here a method to make this interoperability more accessible.

+### Compatibility Example
 There are a few resources floating around the internet already on how to do this in a general case (see the resources section below).
-However, this particular case is based on a common problem of wide row insertions for time series data.
-Specifically, when you define an index column along with the primary key definition, things get slightly more complicated.
+However, this particular example is based on a common problem of wide row insertions for time series data.
+Specifically, when you define an index column along with the primary key definition, things get slightly more complicated when converting to Thrift for mutations.

 The rest of this article assumes you already have some knowledge of Astyanax and CQL3.